Pretoria: Proposed change of name

-After the ruling, the Metro Council continued to place Tshwane advertisements, but placed them on council-owned advertising boards and busstops throughout the municipal area.
+After the ruling, the Metro Council continued to place Tshwane advertisements, but placed them on council-owned advertising boards and bus stops throughout the municipal area.
 In August 2007, an internal memo was leaked to the media in which the Tshwane mayor sought advice from the premier of Gauteng on whether the municipality could be called the "City of Tshwane" instead of just "Tshwane".
-This could increase confusion about the distinction between the city of Pretoria and the municipality of Tshwane.
+This would increase confusion about the distinction between the city of Pretoria and the municipality of Tshwane.

 In early 2010 it was again rumoured that the South African government would make a decision regarding the name; however, a media briefing regarding name changes, which could have been an opportunity to discuss it, was cancelled shortly before taking place.
 Rumours of the name change provoked outrage from Afrikaner civil rights and political groups.
 It later emerged that the registration of the municipality as a geographic place had been published in the Government Gazette as it had been too late to withdraw the name from the publication, but it was announced that the name had been withdrawn, pending "further work" by officials.
 The following week, the registration of "Tshwane" was officially withdrawn in the Government Gazette.
 The retraction had reportedly been ordered at the behest of the Deputy President of South Africa Kgalema Motlanthe, acting on behalf of President Jacob Zuma, as minister of Arts and Culture Lulu Xingwana had acted contrary to the position of the ANC, which is that Pretoria and the municipality are separate entities, which was subsequently articulated by ANC secretary general Gwede Mantashe.

 In March 2010 a group supporting the name change, calling themselves the "Tshwane Royal House Committee", claimed to be descendants of Chief Tshwane and demanded to be made part of the administration of the municipality.

 According to comments made by Mayor Kgosientso Ramokgopa in late 2011, the change would occur in 2012.
 However, there remained considerable uncertainty about the issue.

-As of 2025, the proposed name change has not occurred.
+As of 2026, the proposed name change has not occurred.